ryanjeffares/poise/README.md

 This is a rewrite of [grace](https://github.com/ryanjeffares/grace) because grace was a mess (the name is a synonym).

 ## Issues
-* Think about how to treat functions and how to handle main function/top level code
 * Parse argv properly, main function in general
 * Error Handling
     * Option/Result types as built in language types